Harry R. Virgin

-Harry Rust Virgin (August 25, 1854 – April 11, 1932) was an American politician from Maine.
+Harry Rust Virgin (August 25, 1854 – April 11, 1932) was an American politician and freemason from Maine.
 Virgin, a Republican, served three terms in the Maine Legislature, including a term as the Maine Senate President.
 He was the son of Colonel William Wirt Virgin of Rumford and Sarah Hall Cole from Norway, Maine.
-He lived in Portland, Maine, while in the legislature.
+He lived in Portland, Maine, while serving in the legislature.

+Political career

-Virgin was first elected to Portland City Council.
-In 1898, he was elected to the Maine House of Representatives.
-Two years later, he was elected to the Maine Senate.
-Following re-election to that body in 1902, he was chosen Senate President for his third and final term.
-His father also had served as Senate President.
-William and Henry Virgin are the only father-son duo to both hold that position in Maine history.
+Virgin was initially elected to the Portland City Council, and in 1898, he furthered his political career by winning a seat in the Maine House of Representatives.
+Demonstrating his capabilities, he was then elected to the Maine Senate just two years later.
+Virgin's success continued, and after securing re-election to the Senate in 1902, he was honored with the position of Senate President for his third and final term.
+It is noteworthy that his father had also served as Senate President, making William and Henry Virgin the only father-son duo to both hold that distinguished position in Maine's history.

+Freemasonry

+Virgin was heavily involved in Freemasonry, Knights Templar (Freemasonry), and Scottish Rite.
+He became a master mason at the Ancient Land-Mark Lodge No. 17 in Portland, Maine on January 13, 1888.
+He served as the Grand Commander of the Grand Commandery of Maine, Knights Templar (Freemasonry), in 1909.
+He received the 32° as a Scottish Rite mason on January 31, 1889.
+He served as Commander-in-Chief of the Maine Sovereign Consistory from 1919 to 1922.
+He was crowned an active member of the Supreme Council, Scottish Rite, Northern Jurisdiction, on September 22, 1921 and served as the Deputy for Maine from 1925 to 1930.